tempbottle/sayiir-workflow/README.md

 - Already have a Postgres (or just want in-memory for dev) and don't want to manage a separate cluster
 - Value a low learning curve — write normal async code, add `@task`, ship to production

 > Sayiir isn't trying to replace major workflow platforms.
 But for many use cases, those platforms add significant infrastructure overhead and complexity that feels like overkill.
-Sayiir gives you real durability and covers most of workflows composition and execution scenarios with less ceremony.
+Sayiir gives you real durability and covers most workflow composition and execution scenarios with less ceremony.

 ---